Join Us This Summer: We Want to Hear from You!

 Important note: HCI appointments scheduled through the Portal for FFS members will be paid for by Medicaid, so Portal use will likely be limited to FFS appointments for which a bundled payment or encounter rate does not already include payment for interpreter services.
 That means that some clinics or services (like inpatient hospitalization, Federally Qualified Health Centers, and long-term care facilities) will be exempt from using the Portal because they are paid in a different way.

-The Portal will produce and send tailored payment instructions to the appropriate payer (Medicaid or CCO).
-We aim to develop this process in a way that will reduce the administrative burden on Health Care Interpreters.
+The portal will produce and send tailored payment instructions to the appropriate payer (OHA or CCO).
+Our goal is for this process to reduce the administrative burden on HCIs.
+We do not plan to have the portal support HCI appointments with individuals who only have private health insurance.

 SB 1578 requires OHA to begin paying interpreters directly.
-The pay structure is not yet determined and will be negotiated between OHA and Oregon's Health Care Interpreter Union.
+The pay structure is not yet determined and will be negotiated between OHA and Oregon's Health Care Interpreter union, Interpreters in Action.

-When the HCI Union negotiates with OHA they have the option to negotiate different rates depending on language, region, and other factors.
+When the HCI union Interpreters in Action negotiates with OHA they have the option to negotiate different rates depending on language, region, and other factors.
 We will update this page with more information after these HCI rate negotiations are finalized.

 For OHA to pay HCIs directly, we need to make changes to OHA's MMIS system, which produces payments for Medicaid services.
 This task involves complex systems, integrating both IT and finance processes.